-After the election of the district-level delegates at the Indiana Democratic Party's State Convention at 11:00 AM EST on June 1, 2024, at the JW Marriott in downtown Indianapolis, the State Party staff will give the presidential candidate, or that candidate's authorized representative(s), a list of PLEO delegate candidates.
-The presidential candidate, or that candidate's authorized representative(s), have until 2:00 PM EST on June 1, 2024, to submit to the State Party the final approved list of PLEO delegate candidates.
+- a.
+After the election of the district-level delegates at the Indiana Democratic Party's State Convention at 11:00 AM EDT on July 13, 2024, at the Indiana Convention Center in downtown Indianapolis, the State Party staff will give the presidential candidate, or that candidate's authorized representative(s), a list of PLEO delegate candidates.
+(Rule 13.D.3) - b.
+After the election of the district-level delegates at the Indiana Democratic Party's State Convention on July 13, 2024, the State Party staff will give the presidential candidate, or that candidate's authorized representative(s), a list of PLEO delegate candidates. - Each presidential candidate, or that candidate's authorized representative(s), have until 2:00 PM EDT on July 13, 2024, to submit to the State Party the final approved list of PLEO delegate candidates, as long as approval is given to at least 1 name for every position to which the presidential candidate is entitled.
 (Rule 13.D.3, Rule 13.E.2 & Reg.
-4.24)

-- c.
-Failure to respond will be deemed approval of all delegate candidates submitted to the presidential candidate unless the presidential candidate or the authorized representative(s) signifies otherwise in writing to the State Democratic Chair not later than June 1, 2024, 2:00 PM EST. (Rule 13.D) - d.
+4.24) - c.
+Failure to respond will be deemed approval of all delegate candidates submitted to the presidential candidate unless the presidential candidate or the authorized representative(s) signifies otherwise in writing to the State Democratic Chair not later than July 13, 2024, 2:00 PM EDT.
+(Rule 13.D) - d.
 The State Democratic Chair shall certify in writing to the Co-Chairs of the DNC Rules and Bylaws Committee whether each presidential candidate has used their best efforts to ensure that their respective pledged PLEO delegate candidates meet the affirmative action and outreach and inclusion considerations and goals detailed in the Affirmative Action section of this Plan within three (3) business days of returning the list of approved pledged PLEO candidates as indicated in Section III.C.3.b of this Plan.
 (Rule 6.1 & Reg.
 4.10.C)

 - 4. Selection of Pledged Party Leader and Elected Official Delegates - a.
 The pledged PLEO slots shall be allocated among presidential preferences on the same basis as the at-large delegates.
-(Rule 10.A.2, Rule 11.C, Rule 14.E & Rule 14.F) - b.
-Selection of the pledged PLEO delegates will occur at 6:00 PM on June 1, 2024, at the Indiana Convention Center, which is after the election of district level delegates, and prior to the selection of at-large delegates and alternates.
+(Rule 10.A.2, Rule 11.C, Rule 14.E & Rule 14.F) - Selection of the pledged PLEO delegates will occur at 6:00 PM on July 13, 2024, at the Indiana Convention Center, which is after the election of district level delegates, and prior to the selection of at-large delegates and alternates.
 (Rule 10.A) - c.
-These delegates will be selected by a committee consisting of a quorum of the district-level delegate (Rule 10.B) - 5.
+These delegates will be selected by a committee consisting of a quorum of the district-level delegates (Rule 10.B) - 5.
 The State Democratic Chair shall certify in writing to the Secretary of the Democratic National Committee the election of the state's pledged Party Leader and Elected Official delegates to the Democratic National Convention within ten (10) days after their election.
 (Call IV.A & Reg.
 5.4.A)